A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Related Work

 For the weighted case, parallel approximation algorithms have been shown to scale very well \cite{suitor}, even in distributed memory \cite{pointer}.
 Furthermore, these algorithms also work for nonbipartite graphs.
 On the other hand, exact algorithms such as \emph{successive shortest paths} have proven difficult to parallelize, even for shared memory.
-Currently, auction algorithms \cite{sathe2012auction,Bertsekas}, which essentially constitute a weighted version of the \emph{push-relabel} algorithm, are a promising direction and can efficiently find matchings of near-maximum weight, but they tend to be very inefficient at finding perfect cardinality matchings in distributed memory \cite{riedy2010}.
+Currently, auction algorithms \cite{sathe2012auction,Bertsekas}, which essentially constitute a weighted version of the \emph{push-relabel} algorithm, are a promising direction and can efficiently find matchings of near-maximum weight, but they tend to be very inefficient at finding in distributed memory \cite{riedy2010}, expecially w.r.t.~finding perfect cardinality matchings.
 In shared memory however, they can be competitive \cite{HFVTP2012}.
-For that case, Hogg and Scott showed that the auction algorithm provides matrix orderings for direct linear solvers of a quality similar to the exact method~\cite{HoggScott2015} .
+For that case, Hogg and Scott showed that the auction algorithm provides matrix orderings for direct linear solvers of a quality similar to the exact method~\cite{HoggScott2015}.

 The aim of our work is similar to Hogg and Scott's.
-However, since we target distributed memory machines, we need to develop a different algorithm.
-Pettie and Sanders described and analyzed sequential linear time $2/3-\epsilon$ approximation algorithms for the general weighted matching problem. \revision{Our approximation idea of using cycles of length 4 is inspired by this work.}
+However, we target solvers with static pivoting such as SuperLU which require a perfect matching.
+Furthermore, we target distributed memory machines and thus need to develop a different algorithm.
+Pettie and Sanders described and analyzed sequential linear time $2/3-\epsilon$ approximation algorithms for the general weighted matching problem. \revision{Our idea of using cycles of length 4 is inspired by this work.}